maptiler/maptiler-sdk-js/readme.md

 });
 ```
 ![](images/screenshots/heatmap-colorramp.png)
+Turning off zoom compensation allows for more accurate adjustments to the visualization at a specific zoom level, but it may not adapt as smoothly when zooming in or out.

 All the other options are documented on a [our reference page](https://docs.maptiler.com/sdk-js/api/map/) and more examples are available [here](https://docs.maptiler.com/sdk-js/examples/).